fxn/tkn/README.md

 ## Syntax Highlighting

 Terminal Keynote is text-based, but with style!
-Syntax highlighting is done on the fly with @tmm1's [pygments.rb](https://github.com/tmm1/pygments.rb).
-The script uses the "terminal256" formatter and "bw" style, the lexer is "ruby" by default but this can be overriden in code slides.
+Syntax highlighting is done on the fly with @rubychan's [coderay](http://coderay.rubychan.de).
+The lexer is "ruby" by default but this can be overriden in code slides.

 ## Master Slides